 Hmmm, you’ve reached an older feature - let’s get you up to date!
-Read our latest Kids Shopping features here.
+Read our latest Wouldnt you though features here.

 Anyone who’s had a baby will remember those wonderful/awful early weeks on zero sleep, trying to ‘work’ out your gorgeous squidgy new family member, and attempting some kind of feeding routine.

 I used to write feed times on scraps of paper that I’d then promptly lose again.
 I wish I’d had one of these lovely Baby Feeding Books – a feeding journal to chart your baby’s Michelin-eating schedule that also doubles as a nostalgic keepsake.

 It’s been created by – who else? – a mother-and-daughter team based in Oxfordshire, and is exquisitely hand-finished with a ribbon bookmark and thread-sewn, semi-hard A5 cover that lies flat so that it’s easy to write in.
 Clever eh?